 Compared to their previous mobile presence, Flipkart has tripled time-on-site with their Progressive Web App.
 Users spend an average of 3.5 minutes on Flipkart Lite versus 70 seconds on the predecessor.

 Twitter wished their mobile web to be faster and more attractive.
-In addition to PWA, Twitter launched TwitterLite which becomes the fastest and easiest way to use Twitter.
-With lower data consumption, TwitterLite also gives benefits such as reduced in Bounce Rate up to 20%, and the page per session increased up to 65%, 75% in Tweets.
+In addition to PWA, Twitter launched TwitterLite, which has become the fastest and easiest way to use Twitter.
+With lower data consumption, TwitterLite also gives benefits such as a reduced Bounce Rate of up to 20%, a page per session increased up to 65%, and a 75% in Tweets.

 6. Starbucks Coffee

 Starbucks allows its customers to check the menu, create the orders and add the orders to the cart even when there is no signal or poor connection.
 With the addition of PWA, Starbucks improved its performance and rendered a highly responsive and fast performance.

 Trivago is a big name in Hotel Search Engine Marketing.
 The availability of Trivago’s PWA is in 55 countries worldwide with 33 languages.
 After the adoption of PWA, the percentage of user engagement has increased by up to 50%, and the click rate has increased by 97%.

 We all use Instagram but are not aware of its working.
 When you access Instagram on the mobile browser, you are accessing it through PWA.
 Presently the PWA looks very much like the traditional application and gives you some additional features like you can now upload images.

 When you consider Pinterest’s UI and its design, it is totally fit to take advantage of Progressive Web App technology; thus, they have.
 Their PWA gives them a lot quicker loading times and the capacity for clients to add it directly to their landing page with no download or installation.
 They’ve seen a 40% rise in time spent on the mobile site, just as a 44% increment in client-generated ad revenue.